Parallel Sampling of Diffusion Models: Experiments

 \subsection{Related work}

-Apart from DDIM~\cite{song2021ddim} and DPMSolver~\cite{lu2022dpm}, there are additional fast sampling techniques of pretrained models such as PNDM~\cite{liu22plms}.
-Similar to DPMSolver, PNDM is based on higher-order ODE-solving techniques and should also be compatible with parallelization using ParaDiGMS.
-Other lines of work focus on distilling a few-step model~\cite{meng2022distillation, song2023consistency} or learning a sampler~\cite{watson2022learning}, but these methods are more restrictive as they require additional training.
+Apart from DDIM~\cite{song2021ddim} and DPMSolver~\cite{lu2022dpm}, there are a number of other fast sampling techniques for pretrained diffusion models~\cite{jolicoeur2021gotta, liu22plms, lu2022dpmpp, zhang2022gddim}.
+Most of these techniques are based on higher-order ODE-solving and should also be compatible with parallelization using ParaDiGMS.
+Other lines of work focus on distilling a few-step model~\cite{salimans2022progressive, meng2022distillation, song2023consistency} or learning a sampler~\cite{watson2022learning}, but these methods are more restrictive as they require additional training.

+Besides diffusion models, many works have studied accelerating the sampling of autoregressive models using various approaches such as parallelization~\cite{stern2018blockwise, song2021accelerating}, distillation~\cite{jiao2019tinybert}, quantization~\cite{dettmers2022llm}, or rejection sampling~\cite{chen2023accelerating, leviathan2022fast}.
+Of particular note is~\cite{song2021accelerating}, which samples from autoregressive models by iterating on a system of equations until convergence.
+While these methods are not immediately applicable to diffusion models due to the differences in computational structure and inference efficiency of autoregressive models, there may be potential for further investigation.

 Parallelization techniques similar to Picard iteration have been explored in theoretical works for sampling from log-concave~\cite{shen2019randomized} and determinantal distributions~\cite{anari2023parallel}.
 Our work is the first application of parallel sampling on diffusion models, enabling a new axis of trading compute for speed.